Hello! In this guide, you will find a series of details and optimizations for Endwalker Bard.

 - Pitch Perfects

-Make sure to dump any remaining Pitch Perfect stacks in the last oGCD window, before buffs run out.
+Make sure to dump any remaining Pitch Perfect (PP) stacks in the last oGCD window before buffs run out.
 You could also have a two-stack usage prior - this will be covered in proc handling below.

 To put things together, an example of a two-minute burst sequence could look like this.
 Note this is merely an example, you will not have this exact sequence every time:

-There are two elements based on random procs that you’ll need to manage for the two-minute burst.
+There are two elements based on random procs that you will need to manage for the two-minute burst.